mckennapsean/dissertation/revised-intro.md

 # Introduction

-This dissertation introduces a new design process model for data visualization design that was created to better guide and support visualization designers through the act of creating effective, useful, and usable visualization systems.
+\mm{add citations throughout intro!}

-While existing visualization design process models have a similar purpose, we encountered limitations and discovered missing components of these models when conducting our own visualization design process.
-To this purpose, we identify five high-level goals that, if met, could produce a visualization design process model that addresses these concerns: **achievability**, **flexibility**, **justifiability**, **discoverability**, and **actionability**.
+This dissertation introduces a new data visualization design process model to guide and support visualization designers through the act of creating effective, useful, and usable visualization systems.
+Existing visualization design process models proved difficult to use in practice due to a disconnect with our design decisions, evaluation methods, design artifacts, and which step we were in.
+We propose the design activity framework to more effectively guide visualization designers through a series of design activities.
+Each design activity has a descriptive motivation, a collection of generative or evaluative design methods, and the goal of visualization artifacts, such as design requirements, ideas, prototypes, and systems.
+The design activity framework is grounded in a series of formative and summative data visualization projects, where we encountered limitations of existing models and utilized this framework as a solution.
+This framework is validated through series of case studies in the fields of biology, cyber security, and data storytelling and also by an evaluation of design activity worksheets taught in a data visualization classroom for use in a cumulative project.

-When performing our own data visualization projects, we learned that these existing models failed to completely capture our design decisions, to highlight the visualization artifacts achieved, and to guide us as visualization designers to incorporate new design methods for generating and evaluating these artifacts.
+As motivation, we identify five high-level goals that, if met, could improve upon existing visualization design process models: **achievability**, **flexibility**, **justifiability**, **discoverability**, and **actionability**.
-Together, these aspects led to these five goals.
-In visualization research, both application-driven and technique-driven work are key approaches for contributing new knowledge to the field, and this dissertation largely focuses on the data visualization design process for application-driven work, such as design studies.
-Specifically, this dissertation is built upon a series of formative and summative research projects in the fields of biology, cyber security, and data storytelling, by reflecting on our experiences for applied research projects in data visualization including the steps we took to the artifacts acquired to the methods employed.
+Specifically, existing models failed to clearly lay out goals for steps of the design process, while the design activity framework includes achievable artifacts and connections to justifiable design decisions.
+With an activity's clear motivation, list of discoverable design methods, and flexible flow principles, the design activity framework is also more actionable and could help guide visualization designers effectively through the process.
+By working to capture these five goals, the design activity framework is a significant contribution and improvement upon previous models for data visualization design.

 To be _achievable_, a design process model should clearly highlight the desired